 Because students will need different levels of intervention at different times, and because intervention can be expensive, especially if districts rely solely on the most intense types, a systematic layering of strategies is needed.
 The first layers serve the most students, least expensively.
 Each succeeding layer costs a little more per student and serves fewer students.
-The layers discussed are:
+The layers of intervention discussed are:

-Enhancing regular classroom instruction - the base level Classroom lesson planning for concentrated teaching of small groups Increase minutes per day for mathematics Math clinics After school/community programs - homework and tutoring Diagnostic teaching Summer school "catch-up" programs Tutoring Intensive interventions in the style of reading interventions with links to some of the tools involved.
+- Enhancing regular classroom instruction the base level

+- Classroom lesson planning for concentrated teaching of small groups

+- Math clinics

+- After school/community programs homework and tutoring

+- Diagnostic teaching

+- Summer school "catch-up" programs

+- Tutoring

+- Double-period ramp-up courses

+- Intensive interventions in the style of reading

+with links and/or references to some useful tools.